EszBit/real_time_dehazing_in_ROV_systems/README.md

    cargo run
    ```

-Make sure the FastAPI server is running at `http://localhost:8000` before starting the Rust client.
+For the FastAPI make sure the FastAPI server is running at `http://localhost:8000` before starting the Rust client.